andyjagoe/ipfs-devgrants/open-grants/open-proposal-web3-analytics.md

 ## Deliverables

 <!-- Please describe in details what your final deliverable for this project will be.
 Include a specification of the project and what functionality the software will deliver when it is finished. -->

+The goal of the grant proposal is to deliver a usable first version to mainnet.
+Specifically, this means taking the existing project and completing the below deliverables.

 *Front-End Instrumentation*:
 * Upgrade OpenGSN client to v3 (which uses ethers instead of web3) to reduce the size of our tracking package